kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 --

-- CPU hardware has multiple privilege levels
+- CPU hardware supports multiple privilege levels
-  - One to run user code: User mode
+  - User mode: For running user code
-  - One to run OS code like system calls: Kernel mode
+  - Kernel mode: For running OS code, such as system calls
-  - Some instructions execute only in kernel mode
+  - Certain instructions execute only in kernel mode
 - The kernel does not trust or use the user stack
-  - Uses a separate kernel stack when in kernel mode
+  - Uses a separate kernel stack in kernel mode
   - User stack: Each user process has its own stack in user space
-  - Kernel stack: When a system call is made, the CPU switches to a separate kernel stack that belongs to the calling process but exists in kernel space
+  - Kernel stack: When a system call is made, the CPU switches to a kernel stack unique to the calling process but located in kernel space
-- The kernel does not trust user-provided addresses to jump to
+- The kernel does not trust user-provided addresses for jumps
-  - The kernel sets up the Interrupt Descriptor Table (`IDT`) at boot time
+  - The kernel sets up the Interrupt Descriptor Table (IDT) at boot time
-  - The `IDT` has addresses of kernel functions to run for system calls and other events
+  - The IDT contains addresses of kernel functions for system calls and other events

 ### Trap Instruction

 Trap instruction execution steps

-- When a system call must be made, a special `trap` instruction is run (usually hidden from the user by `libc`)
+- When a system call is needed, a special trap instruction is executed (typically hidden from the user by `libc`)
-- `Trap` instruction execution
+- Trap execution
-  - Moves the CPU to a higher privilege level
+  - Moves the CPU to a higher privilege level (kernel mode)
   - Switches to the kernel stack
-  - Saves context (old PC, registers) on the kernel stack
+  - Saves context (PC, registers) on the kernel stack
-  - Looks up the address in the `IDT` and jumps to the trap handler function in OS code
+  - Looks up the address in the IDT and jumps to the trap handler function in OS code

 ![img](./img/12.png)